 - vulvar atrophy, a condition that causes dryness, soreness, and urinary incontinence

-- atrophic vaginitis, or inflammation of vaginal tissues that is frequently caused by dryness and irritation
+- atrophic vaginitis, or inflammation of vaginal tissues that’s frequently caused by dryness and irritation

 Estrogen may be able to help treat these conditions.

-The ovaries are responsible for producing estrogen.
-If they fail to produce the hormone or if they are affected by any other condition, hormone therapy may be necessary.
+Your ovaries are responsible for producing estrogen.
+If they fail to produce the hormone or if they’re affected by any other condition, hormone therapy may be necessary.

-- female hypogonadism, or decreased function of the ovaries
+- female hypogonadism, or decreased function of your ovaries

 If you’ve had your ovaries removed, hormone therapy may be used to help ease symptoms of premature menopause.
-Sometimes, both the uterus and ovaries are removed.
+Sometimes, both your uterus and ovaries are removed.
 This is called a total hysterectomy.

-Estrogen may help decrease bone loss after menopause.
-However, new medications are better able to stop and reverse bone loss, so most doctors rely on those now.
-Those medications aren’t always effective or their side effects may be too severe.
-In those cases, your doctor may recommend using estrogen to treat bone loss, or osteoporosis.
+Those medications aren’t always effective, and their side effects may be too severe.
+In those cases, a doctor may recommend using estrogen to treat osteoporosis, or bone loss.

-Hormone therapy is not without its risks.
-In fact, hormone therapy is not used as widely as it once was because research began revealing complications with long-term use, such as cancer and heart risks.
+Hormone therapy isn’t without its risks.
+In fact, hormone therapy isn’t used as widely as it once was because research began revealing risks with long-term use, such as cancer and heart risks.